wuyujack/wuyujack/README.md

 -->

-- 🔭 I’m currently working on Machine Learning and Computer Vision at Northwestern University
+- 🔭 I’m currently working as a Research Scientist at Meta.
-- 🌱 I am/was learning Electrical Engineering, Applied Mathematics and Optimization at Northwestern
+- 🌱 I was learning Electrical Engineering, Applied Mathematics and Optimization at Northwestern University, and obtained my Ph.D. on 2024.
 - 📫 How to reach me: mingfuliang2020@u.northwestern.edu
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: Grown up from Guangzhou (Canton), China; Love Cantonese pop music (Cantopop) and food
-- 🏆 I was a [kaggler](https://www.kaggle.com/mingfuliang) and participating in many data science competitions like [SIGKDD CUP 2018](https://github.com/wuyujack/2018-ACM-SIGKDD-CUP-of-Fresh-Air-27th-Place-Solution) before attending the graduate school, and was also an active competitor in [CUMCM and MCM/ICM](https://wuyujack.github.io/cv/)